lukas-bigclown/bc-doc/docs/academy/mqtt/README.md

-= MQTT - Messaging via Broker
+# MQTT - Messaging via Broker
-:imagesdir: images

-MQTT (formerly: Message Queuing Telemetry Transport, today MQTT) is a simple and lightweight protocol for transmitting messages between clients through a central point/broker.
+MQTT (formerly Message Queuing Telemetry Transport, today MQTT) is a simple and lightweight protocol for transmitting messages between clients through a central point/broker.
 Thanks to its compact simplicity it can easily be implemented in systems with “small” processors and has spread relatively quickly.
-It was designed at IBM, is backed today by the Eclipse Foundation and recently underwent OASIS standardization.
+It was designed at IBM, is backed today by the Eclipse Foundation and recently went through OASIS standardization.

 The MQTT protocol is transmitted via TCP and uses a publisher - subscriber design model.
 There is one central point (MQTT broker), that handles the exchange of messages.
 Messages are sorted into topics, and devices either publish in the given topic, meaning that they send data to the broker, which stores and distributes them to other devices, or they subscribe to a topic or topics, and the broker then sends all messages with the given topic to the device.
 Of course one device can at the same time be a publisher for some topics and a subscriber for others.

-The content of messages is not given or required in any way; MQTT is “payload agnostic”.
+The content of messages is not given or required in any way; MQTT is “payload-agnostic”.
 The content of messages is simply binary data that is transmitted.
 JSON, BSON and text messages are used most often, but it can really be anything.
 The size of the message in the current version of the protocol is limited to almost 256MB, but most messages are much smaller...